 20-Minute Stovetop White Cheddar Mac and Cheese

-20-Minute Stovetop White Cheddar Mac and Cheese — Almost as FAST and EASY as using a box but tastes a million times BETTER!!
-So creamy, ridiculously cheesy, and the extra sharp white cheddar cheese gives this mac and cheese so much FLAVOR!!
+🧀🙌🎉 20-Minute Stovetop White Cheddar Mac and Cheese is almost as FAST and EASY as using a box but tastes a million times BETTER!
+A family favorite, it’s so creamy, ridiculously cheesy, and the extra sharp white cheddar cheese gives this mac and cheese so much FLAVOR!

 If you’re the type of person like my daughter who loves extra creamy and very cheesy macaroni and cheese, this is the recipe for you.

-Being that I already have other homemade mac and cheese recipes on my site, I wanted to play with the kind of cheese I used for this recipe.
+Being that I already have other homemade mac and cheese recipes on my site, like my slow cooker mac and cheese, taco macaroni and cheese, and pumpkin macaroni and cheese, I wanted to play with the kind of cheese I used for this recipe.
 Specifically, I used an extra-sharp white cheddar cheese.
 Because you’re using a pound of it, make sure it’s a cheese that’s high quality and that you like.

 To make this homemade stovetop mac and cheese, you’ll need: